MaterializeInc/materialize/doc/user/content/releases/previews.md

 Materialize provides an interactive WebSocket API endpoint.
 This feature is enabled by default.

-For more information, see [Websocket](/integrations/websocket-api/).
+For more information, see [Websocket API](/integrations/websocket-api/).